 One of the most established 'businesses for sale' agents is Cook Islands Real Estate...a good place to start looking for that perfect sea change opportunity!

 “Cook Islands is actually quite a sophisticated island nation, so we have all ‘the niceties’ to conduct business.”

-Cook Islands Real Estate Ltd partners Peter Heays and Carey Winterflood have years of experience selling and listing properties and businesses in Rarotonga and Aitutaki, predominantly related to the Cook Islands tourism sector and travel industry.
+Cook Islands Real Estate Ltd associates Peter Heays and Carey Winterflood have years of experience selling and listing properties and businesses in Rarotonga and Aitutaki, predominantly related to the Cook Islands tourism sector and travel industry.

 We asked them what their advice was for people interested in buying a business in the Cook Islands: Is it easy or difficult?

 “It's certainly not difficult for non-Cook Islanders, but it is a process that has to get approval from the BTIB, the Business Trade Investment Board,” said Carey.

 “You need to get past the BTIB criteria to buy a business, which includes health checks, police checks from back home, and a small business plan.
 Providing the criteria is met, you'll find that you're most welcome, and work and residency permits are renewed easily.”